devan1510/Youtube-Data-Analysis-Excel-SQL-Power-BI-/README.md

 Youtube Analytics Dashboard – Power BI & SQL
 📌 Project Overview

-This project demonstrates an end-to-end data analytics workflow where raw, unstructured HR data is transformed into meaningful insights.
+This project demonstrates an end-to-end data analytics workflow where raw, unstructured youtube data is transformed into meaningful insights.
 The focus is on building a robust analytics pipeline using industry-standard tools and best practices.

 The project covers data ingestion, exploration, cleaning, validation, analysis, and visualization.